raspberrypilearning/amazing-image-identifier/en/step_7.md

 app.run(debug=True, host="0.0.0.0")
 ```

-Once you run this application, you will be able to access your website by entering `127.0.0.1:5000` into your browser's URL bar.
+Once you run this application, you can access your website.
+Simply enter `127.0.0.1:5000` into your browser's URL bar.
 --- /collapse ---

 --- collapse ---
 ---
-title: Serving a web page
+title: Serve a web page
 ---
 The response returned by your page functions can be more than a simple string of text.
 You can include HTML in the string, but be careful to avoid breaking the quotes around the string with quotes inside the HTML.
-Use single quotes in your HTML if you’re using double quotes in Python, or vice versa.
+Use single quotes in your HTML if you have used double quotes in Python or vice versa.

-Here’s an example of how you could include HTML in one of your route functions.
+Here is an example of how you could include HTML in one of your route functions.
 ```python
 @app.route("/")
 def index():